MilanTodorovic/LibraryProject/README.md

 Not all Emails can be stored and some fucntions don't work.

 <h1>TO DO</h1>
 1. Enable saving unsent e-mails to a file/database in case of internet connection loss.
+(Partially done with 1.4.5)
 2. Changes in variable names.
 (Make them more readable and informative)
 3. Some changes to teh structure of the code and maybe some more features.